-6.2.1.2 M2M Service Subscription Broker Entities
+6.2.2.2 M2M Service Subscription Broker Entities

-In this specification Brokers are used to exchange data between AEs where the AEs use the publish-subscribe data exchange pattern.
-Brokers are typically implemented using types of Message Queue technologies (e.g., MQTT, XMPP).
+In the present document.
+Brokers are used to exchange data between AEs where the AEs use the publish-subscribe data exchange pattern.
+Brokers are typically implemented using types of Message Queue technologies (e.g. MQTT, XMPP).

-The following diagram describes the associations between the AE, M2M Service Subscription, M2M Service Capability and the Broker resource in order to obtain the Broker used to exchange the data
+The following diagram describes the associations between the AE, M2M Service Subscription, M2M Service Capability and the Broker resource in order to obtain the Broker used to exchange the data:

 The Broker is obtained through the association of the Broker Resource and the M2M Service Capability.

-The Broker Resource is associated with Applications which are themselves associated with the Application Entity in the context of a M2M Service Subscription
+The Broker Resource is associated with Applications which are themselves associated with the Application Entity in the context of a M2M Service Subscription.

-Figure 6.2.1.1-1 M2M Service Subscription for Broker Entity Relationships
+Figure 6.2.2.2-1: M2M Service Subscription for Broker Entity Relationships